 The mascot drawing workshop was a great way to expand our illustration library.
 But that was not the best thing about the session; the best thing was how the participants were bonding through making up ideas about how the Aginic mascot can illustrate our workplace culture, often in very playful and humorous ways.

-Towards the end of 2019 our design studio had refreshed our brand and updated our visual guidelines and website.
+At the beginning of 2020 our design studio had refreshed our brand and updated our visual guidelines and website.
 What we missed was an illustrative style that would add value to our brand storytelling.
 The Aginic mascot and other hand-drawn illustrations filled that need.
-Our design studio created extra visual elements and expanded our guidelines to smoothly integrate them into our existing visual brand.
+Our design team created extra visual elements and expanded our guidelines to smoothly integrate them into our existing visual brand.

 The serious stuff

 A brand-engaged workplace culture is an awesome way to keep a strong and adaptive brand.
 A team needs to feel an emotional attachment to take positive action to support the company brand initiatives.
 As a company grows, the workplace culture evolves.
 There is a real risk of losing your identity and becoming another big business with disillusioned employees.
 At some point, a concerted effort is needed to recognise this and ensure that the team feels connected to each other, and connected to the brand.